 In September, 2014, the Company received approval of its debt restructuring plan and on September 18, 2014 and September 23, 2014, the Company issued a total of \$770,000 of new three year convertible debentures (the "New Debenture") in replacement of \$545,000 of the existing Debenture and \$225,000 of Promissory Notes.
-The interest payable on the Extended Debentures and the Promissory Note was paid by issuance of common shares (see notes 7(a) (iii) and (iv)).
+The interest payable on the Extended Debentures and the Promissory Note was paid by issuance of common shares.